hmrguez/Hermes/docs/literature_review.typ

 ==== Apache Flink

 Apache Flink is a powerful, open-source framework and distributed processing engine designed for stateful computations over unbounded and bounded data streams.
-It stands out for its ability to perform computations at in-memory speeds and at any scale, making it suitable for a wide range of applications from real-time analytics to complex event processing.
+It stands out for its ability to perform computations at in-memory speeds and at any scale, making it suitable for a wide range of applications from real-time analytics to complex event processing. @flink

 It is built around the concept of DataStream API, which allows users to define and execute data processing pipelines on streaming data.
 Flink's architecture supports both batch and stream processing, enabling users to seamlessly switch between the two modes.
 This flexibility is particularly useful for applications that require both real-time and batch processing capabilities.